gardener/gardener/docs/proposals/14-reversed-cluster-vpn.md

 ### Availability and Failure Scenarios

 This solution reuses multiple instances of the envoy component used for the kube-apiserver endpoints.
-We assume that the availability for kube-apiservers is good enough for the cluster VPN as well.
+We assume that the availability of kube-apiservers is good enough for the cluster VPN as well.

 The OpenVPN client- and server pods are singleton pods in this approach and therefore are affected by potential failures and during cluster-, and control plane updates.
 Potential outages are only restricted to single shoot clusters and are comparable to the situation with the existing solution today.